 It is a common misconception that new construction homes don’t need to be properly inspected before the buyer moves in, however, newer homes can actually have just as many problems as an older home.
 Even with the most thoroughly thought out blueprints and plans, builders are human and can make mistakes or miss important steps.
 A home inspection may help notify you of things the builder has forgotten to do or improperly installed.
 Additionally, a great inspector can even point out potential problems that could take place down the road to help you prepare and establish a game plan.

 In order to set yourself up for success, schedule your home inspection when your home is built and ready for move in, but before your final walk-thru with your builder.
 At The Home Inspectors, we are dedicated to providing you with peace of mind during your inspection process in your new construction home.
 Our inspectors are trained to understand each and every step of building a new construction home and how to locate even the smallest of issues.
-Additionally, our detailed reports are hand delivered to you on-site at your inspection in an organized binder that you can confidently have in-hand during your final walk-thru.
+Additionally, our detailed reports are presented and emailed to you on-site at your inspection so you can go into your final walk-thru with confidence.

 By taking the time to schedule an in-depth inspection before you finalize your contracts, you can guarantee you are protected and that you can take full advantage of your builder’s warranty and correct any unexpected or hidden deficiencies before heading to the closing table.